George Claassen: Education and career

+In 1988, Claassen was a research fellow in journalism at the University of Wisconsin in Madison where he studied the US media's reflection of South Africa in the last years of apartheid.
+His book on quackery and pseudoscience in the South African media, Kwakke, Kwinte en Kwale - Hoe 'n Onsinverklikker jóú Lewe kan red, was published in 2014.
+In 2017, he was again based at the same university studying pseudoscientific phenomena and quackery in the media.

+He organised the first international conference on quackery and pseudoscience, which was held in Stellenbosch in 2017.

 Criticism of Leon Rousseau's work

-Until August 2008, Claassen was the Science editor at the Afrikaans daily paper Die Burger, published in Cape Town, where he wrote a weekly column on science, "Wetenskap vandag" (Science Today).
-His review of Leon Rousseau's Die Groot Avontuur (The Big Adventure), a book on evolution, sparked an intense debate in Afrikaans newspapers for his criticism of the eminent evolutionary scientist, Prof. Phillip Tobias, for writing an "Avant Propos" for Rousseau's book.
-Claassen's main criticism of the book was that it supported the idea of evolution by Intelligent Design.
-Tobias later recanted and distanced himself unequivocally from the Intelligent Design parts of the book in a letter published in Die Burger.
+As science editor at Die Burger, published in Cape Town, he wrote a weekly column on science, "Wetenskap vandag" (Science Today).
+His review of Leon Rousseau's Die Groot Avontuur (The Big Adventure), a book on evolution, sparked an intense debate in Afrikaans newspapers for his criticism of Rousseau's superficial knowledge of science.
+The eminent evolutionary scientist, Prof. Phillip Tobias, wrote an "Avant Propos" for Rousseau's book but when Claassen's main criticism of the book that it supported the idea of evolution by Intelligent Design was pointed out to Tobias, he recanted and distanced himself unequivocally from the Intelligent Design parts of the book in a letter published in Die Burger.
+Tobias observed to Claassen that he did not have access to the full manuscript before publication, a fact that was also pointed out by other scientists used and misquoted by Rousseau and his publishers to market the book.